MaverickSuperHornet/wolf-in-a-bukkit/README.md

 We need a paper trail to show we DID NOT LOOK INTO BUKKIT for functionality.

 I realise this is really a handicapped project but it is doable.
 Better than rewriting an api from scratch.
-Glowstone is a miss because even they cannot make this work due to the same limitations.

 To make the situation clear: ANYTHING USING BUKKIT API CANNOT BE USED WITH ANYTHING LESS THAN GPLv3 SOFTWARE!